Centretown West

-Centretown West, also known as West Centretown or Dalhousie is a neighbourhood in Somerset Ward in central Ottawa, Ontario, Canada.
+Centretown West, also known as West Centretown or Dalhousie, is a neighbourhood in Somerset Ward in central Ottawa, Ontario, Canada.
 It is home to the city's Little Italy and Chinatown enclaves.

 The Ottawa Neighbourhood Study defines the neighbourhood as lying to the west of Bronson Avenue and LeBreton Street South (south of the Queensway), to the east of O-Train Line 2, north of Carling Avenue, and south of Scott Street, near Nanny Goat Hill.
 To the east lies Centretown, to the north lies Lebreton Flats, to the west lies Hintonburg, and to the south lies Dow's Lake.
 At its narrowest definition, the neighbourhood's northern boundary is Somerset and its southern boundary is the Queensway.

 Historically, the area was part of Dalhousie Ward until 1994.
 The community association for the area is the Dalhousie Community Association.
 The local food bank is the Dalhousie Food Cupboard.

 Nomenclature

 Some area residents reject the name Centretown West as not reflecting the area's history.
-The City of Ottawa refers to the area as both Dalhousie and Centretown West in planning documents, while the Ottawa Neighbourhood Study refers to the area as "West Centretown".
+Planning documents from the City of Ottawa refer to the area as both Dalhousie and Centretown West, while the Ottawa Neighbourhood Study refers to the area as "West Centretown".
 The community association is currently considering renaming itself to The West Somerset Community Association.